 List of birds and what they symbolize

-The blue jay represents strength, communication, clarity or the need to stand up for yourself.
+The blue jay meaning represents strength, communication, clarity, or the need to stand up for yourself.
 It is also is a bird symbol of intelligence and curiosity.
 It means that blue jay people are very intelligent and determined.
 This bird may also symbolize protection and fearlessness.
 If blue jay appears in your life, you will feel safe and protected.

 The condor stands for endurance, life, death, as well as visions.
-The condor’s prowess in flight and observation, along with the courage it exudes due to its innate strengths, turn it into the perfect symbol for freedom.
+The condor’s prowess in flight and observation, along with the courage it exudes due to its innate strengths, turns it into the perfect symbol for freedom.
 It is the freedom of knowing that despite the harshness of life around you, you have what it takes to break free and do what you think is best.

 The eagle is one of the most ancient symbols of humanity.
-The eagle is symbols healing, enlightenment, freedom, and man’s connection with God.
+The eagle symbols healing, enlightenment, freedom, and man’s connection with God.
 When this graceful hunter comes into your life, it’s time to look inward with a careful eye.
 Allow your heart to guide you, and opportunities you never dreamed were possible will present themselves when you least expect it.

 The falcon is a manifestation of power, agility, and gracefulness.
 The falcon symbolism, after all, speaks about victory, success, and rising above challenging situations; and it is similar to the worm animal spirit.
 At its core, the falcon meaning signifies wisdom, vision, and protection.
-Throughout history, culture and myth, Falcons symbolize superiority, spirit, light, freedom and aspiration.
+Throughout history, culture, and myth, Falcons symbolize superiority, spirit, light, freedom, and aspiration.

 The hawk is a symbol of power, strength, spirituality, and broad perspectives.
-The ability to use intuition and higher vision in order to complete tasks or make important decisions.
+The ability to use intuition and higher (bird) vision in order to complete tasks or make important decisions.
 The creature represents perspective, patience, and insight.